Friday, September 26, 2008

 Thursday, May 29, 2008

-If I want to start submitting feature patches to myth, I'll need to be a little more up on stuff.
+If I want to start submitting feature patches to myth, I'll need to be a little more up to speed on stuff.

 cuymedia has the C++ program classes in handy web format.